43+ Remote Learning Activities for K-12: 2026 Guide

 Pitch Your Passion Screenshot

-Students craft a tight two-minute pitch championing something they care about.
+Students craft a tight two minute pitch championing something they care about.
 They refine hook, claim, and proof, then present live or via video to persuade a real audience.

-Publishing & Portfolios
+Publishing and Portfolios

 Providing an authentic audience is a powerful motivator that encourages students to produce their highest quality work.
-This section explores various platforms where learners can curate their academic journey and publish their insights for others to see.
+This section explores platforms where learners curate their academic journey and publish their insights for others to see.

 1. Create a Blog with Google Sites